How to Carve a Pumpkin with Your Toddler – in 4 Fun Steps!

 Although there are recipes for glue, many of them are very similar to the paint recipe, so I simply set aside some of my cooked water and flour mixture before the thinning process.
 This worked very well as our glue.

 Once again, I recommend having the glue ready to use before starting to carve your pumpkin with your toddler.
+Or, you could probably just use some of that vegetable powder finger paint with a little less water mixed in for your glue as well.

 Once he’s done, put the pumpkin somewhere out of reach to let the paint and glue dry for 24 hours.